-1. Ozone Layer1

-• Earth's Atmospheric Layers1

-• Concentration of Ozone in the atmosphere1

-• Good and Bad Ozone

-• Measurement of Ozone in the atmosphere

-• Ozone Measurement over India

-• Ozone Monitoring Network

-• What is UV Radiation?

-• Ozone Depletion

-Beginning of Threat to Ozone Layer

-• The Antarctic Ozone Hole

-• Environmental Effects of Ozone Depletion 10

-• The Real Alarm 11

-• International Action

-• Evolution of the Montreal Protocol 11

-• Equivalent Effective Stratospheric Chlorine (EESC)

-• Recovery of Ozone Layer

-• Status of Ratification of Vienna Convention, Montreal Protocol and Amendments 13

-Multilateral Fund

-• Alternatives to Currently Used Ozone Depleting Substances

-2. India's Commitment to the Montreal Protocol

-۷. Status of ODS Phase-out in India

-Status of ODS Phase-out in India

-Sector-wise Approved Projects Sector Phase-out Plans 18

-CFC Production Sector Phase-out Project in India

-Accelerated Phase-out of CFCs

-Halon Production and Consumption Phase-out in India

-• CFC Phase-out in Foam Manufacturing Sector

-CFC Phase-out in RAC Sector

-• Strategy for Solvent Sector to Phase-out ODSs in MSMEs in India

-National CTC Phase-out Plan

-• CFC Phase-out in Aerosol Sector

-National Strategy for Transition to non-CFC MDIs and Plan for Phase-out of CFCs in Manufacturing of Pharmaceutical MDIs

-of CFCs in Manufacturing of Pharmaceutical MDIs

-Accelerated Phase-out of HCFCs

-HPMP Stage-I .
-28

-HPMP Stage-II .
-33

-• Fiscal Measures .
-40

-• Ozone Depleting Substances (Regulation and Control) Rules, 2000 .
-40

-Important Provisions of the Ozone Depleting Substances

-(Regulation and Control) Rules, 2000 .
-40

-Amendments

-Kigali Amendment to Montreal Protocol 42

-New Initiatives 46

-India Cooling Action Plan 46

-• Training & Certification of Refrigeration & Airconditioning Service Technicians under Skill India Mission .
-48

-Participation in Montreal Protocol Meetings .
-49

-Awareness Generation

-• 25th World Ozone Day, 2019 .
-51

-Newsletter

-Meetings .
-51

-Refrigeration and Air-Conditioning Servicing Sector Society (RASSS) .
-52

-Website

-MIS for ODS Phase-Out Activities .
-52

-Activities related to the implementation of ODS Rules, 2000 and its amendments and Montreal Protocol 53

-Monitoring System in India

-Awards and Recognitions

-Other Activities

-• Key to Success

-•

-3. India's Achievements to Date of the Montreal Protocol Regime .
-55

-4. How can you help to Protect the Ozone Layer? .
-66

-• Actions that an individual can take to protect the ozone layer 66

-5. Ozone in our Atmosphere .
-68

-• Twenty Questions and Answers about the Ozone Layer .
-68

-Higl hlights Scientific Assessment of Ozone Depletion: 2018 .
-73

-Key findings of Technology and Economic Assessment Panel (TEAP)-2018 .
-75

-Higl hlights of Environmental Effects Assessment Panel Assessment Report, 2018 .
-81

-1. OZONE LAYER
+1. Ozone Layer 01

+Earth's Atmospheric Layers 01

+Concentration of Ozone in the atmosphere 02

+Good and Bad Ozone 03

+Measurement of Ozone in the atmosphere 04

+Ozone Measurement over India 05

+Ozone Monitoring Network 05

+What is UV Radiation?
+05

+Ozone Depletion 05

+Beginning of Threat to Ozone Layer 07

+The Antarctic Ozone Hole 08

+Environmental Effects of Ozone Depletion 10

+The Real Alarm 11

+International Action 12

+Evolution of the Montreal Protocol 12

+Equivalent Effective Stratospheric Chlorine (EESC) 13

+Recovery of Ozone Layer 14

+Status of Ratification of Vienna Convention, Montreal Protocol and Amendments 14

+Multilateral Fund 15

+Alternatives to Currently Used Ozone Depleting Substances 15

+2. India's Commitment to the Montreal Protocol 19

+Status of ODS Phase-out in India 20

+Sector-wise Approved Projects 20

+Sector Phase-out Plans 21

+CFC Production Sector Phase-out Project in India 21

+Accelerated Phase-out of CFCs 21

+Halon Production and Consumption Phase-out in India 22

+CFC Phase-out in Foam Manufacturing Sector 22

+CFC Phase-out in RAC Sector 24

+National CFC Consumption Phase-out Plan (NCCoPP) 25

+Strategy for Solvent Sector to Phase-out ODSs in MSMEs in India 26

+National CTC Phase-out Plan 26

+CFC Phase-out in Aerosol Sector 27

+National Strategy for Transition to non-CFC MDIs and Plan for Phase-out of CFCs in Manufacturing of Pharmaceutical MDIs 28

+Accelerated Phase-out of HCFCs 29

+India's HPMP 30

+HPMP Stage-I 31

+HPMP Stage-II 35

+Fiscal Measures 42

+Ozone Depleting Substances (Regulation and Control) Rules, 2000 43

+Important Provisions of the Ozone Depleting Substances (Regulation and Control) Rules, 2000 43

+Amendments 43

+Kigali Amendment to Montreal Protocol 45

+New Initiatives 49

+India Cooling Action Plan 49

+Training & Certification of Refrigeration & Air-conditioning Service Technicians under Skill India Mission 51

+Participation in Montreal Protocol Meetings 52

+Awareness Generation 54

+World Ozone Day 54

+Newsletter 54

+Meetings 54

+Refrigeration and Air-Conditioning Servicing Sector Society (RASSS) 55

+Website 55

+MIS System for ODS Phase-Out Activities 55

+Activities related to the implementation of ODS Rules, 2000 and its amendments and Montreal Protocol 55

+Monitoring System in India 56

+Awards and Recognitions 56

+Other Activities 56

+Key to Success 56

+3. India's Achievements to Date of the Montreal Protocol Regime 57

+4. How can you help to Protect the Ozone Layer?
+69

+Actions that an individual can take to protect the ozone layer 69

+5. Ozone in our Atmosphere 71

+- Twenty Questions and Answers about the Ozone Layer 71

+Hid ghlights Scientific Assessment of Ozone Depletion: 2018 75

+Ke y findings of Technology and Economic Assessment Panel (TEAP)-2018 77

+Hig hlights of Environmental Effects Assessment Panel Assessment Report, 2018 83

+OZONE LAYER